All Episodes

 Twitter's fine.

-I'm just, I'm just, I'm just funny with people.
+I'm just funning with people.

-Local television stations spoke with a woman they identified as the student's mother, who said, Really, I'm in shock.
+Local television stations spoke with a woman they identified as the student's mother who said, really, I'm in shock.

 I don't want her to miss out on class.